 What’s the number one mistake we’re making now?
 Is it that we are holding on to the past, and like holding on to these ideas about what retirement is supposed to look like in our life?

-I think one of the biggest mistake is we let institutions tell us how to live our lives.
+I think one of the biggest mistakes is we let institutions tell us how to live our lives.
 Just because the government, or your company, or our culture as a whole says, “You should do this when you reach this age,” excuse me, this is my life, you know?

 Just because there’s a cultural expectation, when I turn 65 I’m supposed to do something, that’s what I call the new IRA – the individual retirement attitude.